 - The COSMIC study, which looked at the effects of aldesleukin with and without ART on the latent HIV reservoir.
 This study has been completed.15

-- NCT01013415 is a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with an investigational product.
-This study is ongoing, but not recruiting participants.6
+- NCT01013415, a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with an investigational gene therapy product.
+This study has been completed.
+Results were presented at CROI 2022.6

-- NCT03346499, a Phase 1 study that evaluated an of and aldesleukin in people on ART with viral suppression.
+- NCT03346499, a Phase 1 study that evaluated an infusion of natural killer cells and aldesleukin in people on ART with viral suppression.
 This study has been completed.16

 What side effects might aldesleukin cause?